resbaz/high-performance-r-course/README.md

 # High Performance R Course

-A course explaining how to profile, optimise and parallelise your R code, and run it on the cloud and HPC.
+A course explaining how to make your R-Code run faster.
+* We explore how to profile (where are the bottlenecks) and optimise your code.
+* We also explore how to use make the best of your computer's power with parallelisation.
+* The final part of the course explores what other options there are @unimelb for running your code in the cloud or at a high preformance computer.

 * **Part 1:** See the Presentation on how to make your code run faster in your computer [here](https://resbaz.github.io/high-performance-r-course/Part1_Presentation.html)
     + Corresponding challenges with solutions ([here](https://resbaz.github.io/high-performance-r-course/Challenges.nb.html))